Danon Bourbon to Undergo Knee Surgery After Kentucky Derby Fifth

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list

-Before the Kentucky Derby, Danon Bourbon had won all three of his starts by a combined margin of 18.5 lengths.
-He entered the "Run for the Roses" following a decisive victory in the Fukuryu Stakes at Nakayama.
-His performance in America was particularly notable as it came two years after Japan's Forever Young, one of the sport's highest-earning horses, was narrowly beaten in a three-way photo finish in the same race.
+Before the Derby, Danon Bourbon had won all three of his starts by a combined 18.5 lengths, including a clear victory in the Fukuryu Stakes at Nakayama.
+His performance in America came two years after Japan's Forever Young was narrowly beaten in a three-way photo finish in the same race.

 Pickt after-article banner — collaborative shopping lists app with family illustration